Sexual Risk Orders & Interim Sexual Risk Orders

 How We Can Help

 Paolo has unparalleled experience in defending Sexual Risk Order applications, both in the Magistrates’ Court and in the Crown Court, and has taken orders to appeal at the Crown Court.
 He has worked as both counsel and solicitor in such applications, having higher rights of audience allowing him to act as counsel.
-On occasion, and when the case suits, Paolo has employed and worked alongside Queen’s Counsel and senior junior barristers in defending applications for both Sexual Risk Orders and Interim Sexual Risk Orders.
+On occasion, and when the case suits, Paolo has employed and worked alongside King’s Counsel and senior junior barristers in defending applications for both Sexual Risk Orders and Interim Sexual Risk Orders.

 Contact us today to find out how he can help you appeal a Sexual Risk Order application.